hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Every NFT symbol has its own separate table to store NFT instances (issued tokens).
 The instance table name for a particular symbol is formed by taking the symbol and adding "instances" to the end of it.
 Thus, if you have an NFT called MYNFT, the MYNFTinstances table will store all the issued MYNFT tokens.
 * fields
   * _id = the token ID number
-  * account = the Steem account or smart contract that holds this particular token
+  * account = the Hive account or smart contract that holds this particular token
-  * ownedBy = indicates if this token is held in a Steem account or smart contract.
-For a Steem account, the value will be "u".
+  * ownedBy = indicates if this token is held in a Hive account or smart contract.
+For a Hive account, the value will be "u".
 For a smart contract, the value will be "c".
-  * lockedTokens = describes all regular Steem Engine tokens which are locked in this particular NFT instance.
+  * lockedTokens = describes all regular Hive Engine tokens which are locked in this particular NFT instance.
 If there are no locked tokens, the value will be {}
   * properties = values of all the data properties for this particular NFT instance.
 If there are no data properties set, the value will be {}
   * **(optional)** lockedNfts = describes all NFT instances which are locked in this particular NFT instance.
 If there are no locked NFT instances, this field will not exist (will be undefined).
 For burned tokens on the null account, this field *may* exist but with the value set to an empty array []
   * **(optional)** delegatedTo = if this token is delegated, will contain information about which account or contract the token is delegated to.
 If there is no delegation, this field will not exist (will be undefined).
-  * **(optional)** previousAccount = the Steem account or smart contract that previously held this particular token.
+  * **(optional)** previousAccount = the Hive account or smart contract that previously held this particular token.
 Will only be set if the token has been burned or transferred at least once.
 If a token was bought on the market, previousAccount will be the NFT market contract itself.
-  * **(optional)** previousOwnedBy = same meaning as ownedBy, but for the Steem account or smart contract that previously held this particular token.
+  * **(optional)** previousOwnedBy = same meaning as ownedBy, but for the Hive account or smart contract that previously held this particular token.
 Will only be set if previousAccount is set.

 The delegatedTo field has its own structure as follows:
-* account = the Steem account or smart contract that the token is delegated to
+* account = the Hive account or smart contract that the token is delegated to
-* ownedBy = indicates if the token is delegated to a Steem account or smart contract.
-For a Steem account, the value will be "u".
+* ownedBy = indicates if the token is delegated to a Hive account or smart contract.
+For a Hive account, the value will be "u".
 For a smart contract, the value will be "c".
 * **(optional)** undelegateAt = if this token is pending undelegation, this will be the timestamp when the undelegation will be completed (in milliseconds).
 If there is no pending undelegation, this field will not exist (will be undefined)

 examples of typical token data: